 How to Remove Common Contaminants from Cottage Water

 Now that we've explored the common contaminants found in cottage water sources, let's take a look at the different types of water filtration systems available for cottage owners in Ontario.
 Please note that this is just our general recommendation.
-We always recommend consulting with a water treatment expert and
+We always recommend consulting with a water treatment expert and testing the water before making any decisions on a specific water filtration system.

 Ultraviolet (UV) disinfection for bacteria and viruses